isomerpages/mlaw-corp/news/press-releases/_posts/2018-10-01-strengthening-access-to-justice-through-the-legal-aid-and-advice-amendment-bill.md

 {:start="7"}
 7. Currently, the Director of Legal Aid has the discretion under the LAAA to grant aid to those who fail the means test under four specific circumstances defined in the Act:

-* Applicant living separate and apart from spouse: The Director may disregard the income of the applicant’s spouse (introduced in 1958);
+* <u>Applicant living separate and apart from spouse:</u> The Director may disregard the income of the applicant’s spouse (introduced in 1958);
-* Sudden physical or mental disability: The Director may grant the applicant a deduction of $2,000 when computing his disposable income, and up to $30,000 in savings when computing his disposable capital (introduced in 2007);
+* <u>Sudden physical or mental disability:</u> The Director may grant the applicant a deduction of $2,000 when computing his disposable income, and up to $30,000 in savings when computing his disposable capital (introduced in 2007);
-* Sudden loss of income: The Director may assess the applicant’s income over a period of 6 months (instead of 12 months) (introduced in 2007); and
+* <u>Sudden loss of income:</u> The Director may assess the applicant’s income over a period of 6 months (instead of 12 months) (introduced in 2007); and
-* Family proceedings involving children or protection orders between spouses/ ex-spouses: The Director may exclude a private property with an annual value of up to $20,000 (instead of $13,000) and an additional deduction of $5,000 when computing the applicant’s disposable capital (introduced in 2013).
+* <u>Family proceedings involving children or protection orders between spouses/ ex-spouses:</u> The Director may exclude a private property with an annual value of up to $20,000 (instead of $13,000) and an additional deduction of $5,000 when computing the applicant’s disposable capital (introduced in 2013).

 {:start="8"}
 8. The Director has no discretion to provide aid to other applicants who fail the means test and do not satisfy any of these four circumstances.